Armotik/NaurelliaCraftWebsite/readme.md

 - Form : Contains the forms of the project
   - ContactType.php : Contains the contact form of the project
   - NewPasswordFormType.php : Contains the new password form of the project
+  - FileFormType.php : Contains the file form of the project
   - RegistrationFormType.php : Contains the registration form of the project
 - Repository : Contains the repositories of the project
     - UserRepository.php : Contains the user repository of the project